Aznvadzor

+Aznvadzor (Ազնվաձոր) is a town in the Lori Province of Armenia.

 Geography

 The village is located on the southern slopes of Bazum ridge in 4 km distance from the city of Vanadzor.
-It occupies with its areas 14.56 sq. km.
+It occupies with its areas 14.56 km2.
 The area is partially covered with forests.

 Climate

 Yearly precipitation amounts to 600-700 mm.

 Demography

-Before the outbreak of the Nagorno-Karabakh conflict the village was populated by Azerbaijanis who moved to Azerbaijan thereafter.
-In 1988-1989 Armenian refugees from Azerbaijan settled in the village.

 Infrastructure

 The village has a school with a new building completed in the year 2003, a library and medical point.

 The postal code for the village is 2025.

 Culture

 Recently an old Holy Mother of God Church serving the villages Aznvadzor and Bazum was renovated and consecrated.

 Tourism

 Near the village there is a campsite called Aznvazor Eco Camp.